F1 Monaco Grand Prix: Complete Guide

 It’s the glamorous jewel in the crown of the Formula One circuit, the famous open-cockpit racing series for teams such as Aston Martin Red Bull, Ferrari, and Mercedes-Benz.
 If you want to reach driving immortality, you must triumph here.
 “Winning the Monaco Grand Prix is the highlight of any racing driver’s career,” said Nico Rosberg, who won three years in a row and then retired, as there was no further pinnacle achieve in racing.

-Held during the last weekend of May, the race starts with two practice sessions on the Thursday before a qualifying round on the Saturday and the race itself on the Sunday at 2pm.
+Held during the last weekend of May, the F1 portion (there is a non-F1 race on Thursday) of the event starts with practice sessions on the Friday before the qualifying races / rounds on the Saturday and the race itself on the Sunday at 2pm.
 The racer who wins on Saturday gets to be at the front of the line on Sunday and therefore normally also wins the Grand Prix, as it’s very difficult to overtake on this track, making both days races very important.

 Tip: While exploring the town, keep your eyes open, as many of the drivers have apartments in Monaco, and with the Cannes Film Festival just down the coast, Monaco will be packed to the gills with celebrity spectators.